Seir Kieran GAA: County representation in the 1970s

-In 1978, the Offaly Under-21 hurlers claimed the Leinster Title that had narrowly eluded them in 1972.
+In 1978, the Offaly Under-21 hurlers claimed the Leinster title.
 Noel Bergin at corner forward and Joe Mooney at wing back represented Seir Kieran.
-Wins over Carlow (4-17 to 1-6) and Wexford (5-9 to 1-10) set up a Leinster Final clash with Laois, at Carlow in July 1978, and a 2-14 to 2-7 victory followed.
-Jim Troy (Lusmagh) was goalkeeper, and Brendan Keeshan (Shinrone) was captain.
-Offaly progressed to their first-ever All Ireland U-21 Semi-final which ended in a 2-14 to 2-7 defeat at the hands of Galway.
-Despite the loss, the year was viewed as a breakthrough for the U-21 team.
+Offaly subsequently progressed to their first-ever All Ireland U-21 semi-final which ended in a 2-14 to 2-7 defeat at the hands of Galway.
+Also in 1978, Seir Kieran's Tony Murphy was elected to the role of hurling secretary for the Offaly County Board.